bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 console.log("The next word will be \x1b[31mred\x1b[0m!")
 ```

 One of the many features oclif offers in addition to basic terminal functionality is formatted terminal output.
-But, as you'd expect from a more basic framework, Commander.js offers that feature.
+But, as you'd expect from a more basic framework, doesn't offer that feature.
 Nothing about Commander.js is incompatible with formatted terminal output; it just doesn'timplement it for you.
 If you want formatted output, you need to code it yourself or rely on another module for that functionality.

 In the past, when I needed formatted terminal output, I used the very popular module [Chalk](https://www.npmjs.com/package/chalk), but again, I wasn't sure it was still the best option.
 So, I had another conversation with Lumo.
 There's nothing wrong with Chalk, but it's more powerful than I need, and after evaluating the options suggested by Lumo, I chose a lighter-weight option, [Kleur](https://www.npmjs.com/package/kleur).